 1.12 Furthermore, the NPPF7 and practice guidance8 currently state that competent authorities responsible for carrying out HRA should treat Ramsar sites in the same way as SACs and SPAs.
+Together, SACs, SPAs and Ramsar sites are sometimes referred to as Habitats Sites.
+However, for consistency with previously published HRAs of the MWLP and because the protection of these sites is a legacy of European legislation, this report will continue to use the term 'European Site'.

-1.13 The legislative requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves; therefore, for clarity, this report uses the term 'European sites' rather than 'national site network'.
+1.13 The legislative requirement for HRA does not apply to other nationally designated wildlife sites such as Sites of Special Scientific Interest or National Nature Reserves.